dschmenk/PLASMA/README.md

 word funclist = @myfunc, $0000
 ```

 Arrays can be uninitialized and reserve a size, as in `smallarray` above.
-Initilized arrays without a size specifier in the definition will take up as much data as is present, as in `initbarray` above.
+Initialized arrays without a size specified in the definition will take up as much data as is present, as in `initbarray` above.
 Strings are special arrays that include a hidden length byte in the beginning (Pascal strings).
 When specified with a size, a minimum size is reserved for the string value.
 Labels can be defined as arrays without size or initializers; this can be useful when overlapping labels with other arrays or defining the actual array data as anonymous arrays in following lines as in `wlabel` and following lines.
 Addresses of other data (must be defined previously) or function definitions (pre-defined with predef), including imported references, can be initializers.

 ###### Type Overrides